 We only develop commercial offerings for user scenarios we believe in and always communicate their clear intent, and we expect our partners to do the same.
 With this, and of course legal frameworks like GDPR in mind, we carefully select how and what we bring to the market when it comes to AI-based analytics.

 Ultimately, though, Axis is a commercial business with the goal to create profit and value for its parent company.
 What role does ethics play in the company’s commercial objectives?

 Ray Mauritsson: It’s actually a question of trust.
-People will only do business with those they trust, and companies will only be commercially successful if people trust them.
+People will only do business with those they consider to be trustworthy, and companies will only be commercially successful if people trust them.
 The ethical principles and behavior of an organization are increasingly influential in building trust between a business and all of its stakeholders, not just its customers.
 The examples of where damaging the trust between an organization and its customers, partners or shareholders has a direct negative impact on business value and performance are numerous.
 So, building and maintaining trust is essential.

 Malin Svensson: Working with ethics means working with people.
 Ethics is about how we apply our values in real life, for example how we respond to challenges we are faced with as colleagues, suppliers or customers.
-We have a passion for technology, for relationships and for doing the right thing at Axis and a culture of openness, honesty and willingness to share.
+We have a passion for technology, for relationships and for doing the right thing at Axis and a culture of openness, honesty, and willingness to share.
 Our passion and culture and the behaviors it leads to helps us stick to the right ethical principles and, through that, will support us in being a successful long-term partner in our industry.

 We’re proud of the standards we set for ourselves, but are never complacent in thinking that the trusted relationships we build both with employees and customers wouldn’t be damaged if we let standards slip.
 This is why it will always be an area of focus for Axis.

-Since 2010, Axis has published an annual Sustainability Report which highlights activities and initiatives related to business conduct, environmental and social responsibility..
+Since 2010, Axis has published an annual Sustainability Report which highlights activities and initiatives related to business conduct, environmental and social responsibility.